Information Counters

 For visitors who need a break from the more stimulating festival spaces, quieter zones are located at:

-For visitors who require a private space to calm down, please visit the Calm Room at National Gallery Singapore, Level B1, The Spine Hall.
-Please note that various activities will be held within The Spine Hall itself for the duration of the festival, and some noise is expected.
+For visitors who require a private space to calm down, please visit the Calm Room at National Gallery Singapore, City Hall Wing, Level B1, The Spine Hall.
+Please note that various activities will be held within The Spine Hall during the festival, and some noise is expected.